Part 2 of 2

 involves a trade-off between responsiveness to changes and smoothing out

-market as effectively as using the unadjusted quarterly medians, but it can
+volatility.
+A two-quarter moving average may not capture rapid market shifts as effectively as using unadjusted quarterly medians, but it can provide a more stable, easier-to-interpret trend for analysis.

-Overall, using a two-quarter moving average can be a valuable approach to reducing noise and volatility in the data and uncovering more
+Overall, using a two-quarter moving average can be a valuable approach for reducing noise and volatility in single-family home sales data and uncovering more statistically significant trends and patterns over time.

 Simple